Sambit556/Payload/README.md

       -oI, -ip = include IP address and domain name in output (-active only) <br>
       -max-time int = minutes to wait for enumeration results (default 10) <br>
       -ei, -exclude-ip = exclude IPs from the list of domains <br>

+ go-to tools -Subfinder, -Amass, and -Bbot to gather subdomains. filtered the live ones with -httpx. using the "-sc — title" flags because they show the status code and page title, which helps me spot interesting subdomains faster.